ragdolldynamics/ragdoll-maya/docs/pages/tutorials/videos.md

 ---
-title: Manikin I
+title: Videos
-description: Make your own motion reference
+description: Short and sweet videos for your eyes and ears
 icon: "camera_black.png"
 order: 30
 ---